J. Sue Fletcher, Ed.D., Chair

 Liberal Studies concentration in Physical Education

-Master of Arts in Education with a concentration in Physical Education
+Master of Arts in Education: Curriculum and Instruction with a concentration in Physical Education

 Courses provide a background in physical education for those planning to enter the teaching field, an educational foundation for those planning to undertake graduate work, or a program for preprofessional work in health and wellness fields such as pre-physical therapy.